Double Seduction Series, Book 3

 Patty’s eyes moved to Megan’s right side, then to her left.
-Her lips thinned.
-A wrinkle formed between her brows and Patty shot her a glare that sent a chill through Megan’s spine.
+The woman’s lips thinned.
+A wrinkle formed between her brows, and Patty shot Megan a glare that sent a chill through her spine.

 Megan’s vision chose that moment to blur.

 “Your dad’s napping right now.”
-She turned her back on them, poured water in the coffee maker, set the filter and grounds, and pressed the start button.
-Gripping the edge of the countertop, she took a deep breath.
+Patty turned her back on them, poured water in the coffee maker, set the filter and grounds, and pressed the start button.
+Gripping the edge of the countertop, she took a loud breath.
 “Why don’t you tell me, and I’ll figure out a way to break it to him.”

 Garret leaned around Megan to look at his brother.
 The silent communication buzzed between them.

 “We’d rather tell you both.”
 Trey’s voice was quiet but firm.
 “Do you want us to come back when he’s awake?”

 Patty shook her head and turned toward them.
 “No. But give me a while to ease him awake.
 He’s a bear if he doesn’t get a long enough nap.”

 Garret tugged Megan’s hand.
 “We’ll go out to the homestead building.”